 Who is at Risk?

 Lung cancer risk is largely a function of older age combined with extensive cigarette smoking history.
 Lung cancer is more common in men than women and in those of lower socioeconomic status.
 Patterns of lung cancer according to demographic characteristics tend to be strongly correlated with historical patterns of cigarette smoking prevalence.
-An exception to this are the very high rates of lung cancer in African American men, a group whose very high lung cancer death rates are not explainable simply by historical smoking patterns.
+An exception to this is the very high rate of lung cancer in African American men, a group whose very high lung cancer death rate is not explainable simply by historical smoking patterns.

 In nonsmokers, important lung cancer risk factors are exposure to secondhand smoke, radon exposure, and occupational exposure to lung carcinogens, such as asbestos.
 Cigarette smoking often interacts with these other factors.
 There are several examples, including radon exposure and asbestos exposure, in which the combined exposure to cigarette smoke plus another risk factor results in an increase in risk that is much greater than the sum of the risks associated with each factor alone.